cchan/ura_s18/rpi-guide.md

 [I haven't figured out how to make `avahi-daemon` discovery work on the Linux subsystem.]
 It'll probably tell you that the authenticity of host 'raspberrypi' cannot be established, which is correct and inevitable; accept it.

-(The RPi also helpfully provides its own hostname, `raspberrypi` to the AP which will put it into the DNS if it's supported.
+(The RPi also helpfully provides its own hostname, `raspberrypi` to the AP which will put it into the DDNS if it's supported.
 Configuring over USB is a lot better than configuring over WiFi though.)

 The password is `raspberry`.
 Upon logging in, set the password with `passwd`.
 Please.

+## Things to run on first boot

+- As above, set the password with `passwd`.
+- Connect to the internet somehow.
+See below for how to connect directly to any wifi network.
+[IN PROGRESS: usb tethering?]
-It's also generally a good idea to run `sudo apt update` then `sudo apt dist-upgrade` on any new system to update all your packages.
+- Run `sudo apt update` then `sudo apt dist-upgrade` on any new system to update all your packages.
 If you're wondering, [this](https://askubuntu.com/a/226213) is a good answer describing the difference between `upgrade` and `dist-upgrade`.
 It's probably a bad idea to do this on cell data, so see the Wifi section for how to do wifi.
+- Run `sudo raspi-config`:
+  - Activate the Camera interface if you're using that
+  - The Expand Filesystem advanced option usually is good
+  - Updating the raspi-config script is good too
+- `sudo reboot` after all of this to clean up

+## Debugging

+`sudo journalctl`

 ## WiFi